-- 1. The applicant is requested to obtain a letter of confirmation of feasibility for proposed development in relation to wastewater from Irish Water. - 2.
-The applicant has proposed to discharge surface water run off from the proposed development to the foul water drainage network.
+The applicant is required to obtain a letter of confirmation of feasibility from Irish Water, due to the presence of a combined sewer.

+The applicant has proposed to discharge surface water run-off from the proposed development to the foul water drainage network.
 The applicant is requested to submit a drawing showing the existing Surface Water drainage network.
 The applicant is also requested to submit a drawing showing revised proposed drainage showing separation of foul and surface water drainage.

-If separation of surface water and foul water drainage systems is not feasible on the site and all alternatives have been considered, such as SuDS features, then the applicant is requested to submit a Letter of agreement from Irish Water to the planning authority which clearly states that Irish Water are in agreement with the applicant's proposal to connect surface water drainage from the proposed development into the existing foul water drainage network.
+If separation of surface water and foul water drainage systems is not feasible on the site and all alternatives have been considered, such as SuDS features, then the applicant is requested to submit a Letter of agreement from Irish Water to the planning authority which clearly states that

+Irish Water are in agreement with the applicant's proposal to connect surface water drainage from the proposed development into the existing foul water drainage network.
+Applicant's response: